roads/Mephisto/examples/remote_procedure/elementary_remote_procedure/README.md

 # Mephisto Elementary remote procedure example

-This task is a _very simplistic_ bare-bones example of being able to set up a task where the frontend directly connects to the backend using the `useMephistoRemoteProcedureTask` hook from the `mephisto-task` package.
+This task is a _very simplistic_ bare-bones example of being able to set up a task where the frontend directly connects to the backend using the `useMephistoRemoteProcedureTask` hook from the `mephisto-core` package.
 It should serve as a decent example of how to get a `RemoteProcedureBlueprint` task up off the ground.

 Deploying the task as-is brings up a page where the user needs to click the "query backend" button enough times